bekahsealey/specia-child/README.md

 ### Using WordPress

-Visit the [WordPress website](https://codex.wordpress.org/Main_Page) for more on how to create content and maintain your website.
+Visit the [WordPress website documentation](https://codex.wordpress.org/Main_Page) for more on how to create content and maintain your website.

 ### Special page layouts